Divorce Lawyer Phoenix

 Taxes: Divorce can have a significant impact on taxes.
 For example, the division of property and the payment of spousal and child support can affect the tax obligations of both spouses.

 Loss and grief: Divorce can be a painful and traumatic experience, especially if the couple has been together for a long time.
 Both spouses may experience feelings of loss and grief, which can be difficult to deal with.

-Co-parenting: If the divorcing couple have children, they will need to establish a co-parenting plan that works for both of them.
+Co-parenting: If the divorcing couple has children, they will need to create a co-parenting plan that works for both of them.
 Co-parenting can be challenging and can lead to conflicts between the parents.